 Hitachi promotes the Social Innovation Business by amplifying its presence in social infrastructure and digital transformation.
 As exemplified in the acquisition of ABB's power grids business, It is necessary to mobilize a large sum of funds for the Social Innovation Business, and we need to come up with an optimal solution to these funding needs.
 In addition, it is important to prepare a financial foundation on a regular basis so that these essential investments can be made in a timely manner.
 Hitachi has an adequate level of liquidity, as the pace of capital accumulation has accelerated alongside constant increase in profits.
-Readying a foundation for procuring funds is a crucial element of financial strategy, and this foundation entails building cordial and all-around relationships with external financiers and investors, including financial institutions and capital markets around the world, international institutions and government entities.
+Readying a foundation for procuring funds is a crucial element of financial strategy, and this foundation entails building cordial and all-around relationships with external financiers and investors, including financial institutions and government entities.